-To figure out whether there is competition for food between the Japanese oyster and these species the diet for all the developmental stages that depend on external food sources of all the organisms have been investigated.
-The diet of the developmental stages of the main prey species were compared to the diet of the developmental stages of the Japanese oyster.
-All the developmental stages of the Japanese oyster feed on plankton (Figure 3).
+To figure out whether there is competition for food between the Japanese oyster and these species the nutrition for all the life stages that depend on external food sources of all the organisms have been searched into.
+The nutrition of the live stages of the main prey species were compared to the nutrition of the life stages of the Japanese oyster.
+All the live stages of the Japanese oyster feed on plankton (Figure 3).
 As figure 3 Shows all the larvae of the main prey species of the harbour porpoise in the eastern Scheldt (of which information is available) feed on plankton as well.
 The same goes for adult and juvenile herring and adult sand goby's.
-To all those developmental stages the Japanese oyster is a possible competitor.
+To all those life stages the Japanese oyster is a possible competitor.
 To be a competitor the organisms should feed on the same size of plankton as the Japanese oyster.
 The Japanese oyster does not consume phytoplankton smaller than 3 micrometre, the upper limit in size of phytoplankton they can consume is not known (P. Kamermans, personal communication, 19 January 2015).
 According to P. Kamermans (personal communication, 19 January 2015) it is very likely that Japanese oysters are competitors to fish that consume phytoplankton.
-Fish larvae in general would feed on both phytoplankton and zooplankton.
-(Das et al., 2012) Though the Japanese oyster mainly feeds on phytoplankton (Troost, 2010), it would also be possible that they filtrate small zooplankton.
-This because they also filtrate eggs and larvae according to K. Troost (2014) (see Appendix I).

-Since the Japanese oyster filtrates eggs and larvae from other bivalve species according to K. Troost (2014) (see Appendix I), it could be possible that they filtrate fish larvae and eggs as well.
+Beside the competition for food the Japanese oyster filtrates eggs and larvae from other bivalve species according to K. Troost (2014) (see Appendix I).
 However, the size of the eggs and larvae they filtrate range from about 0,07 to 0,2 millimetres (P. Kamermans, personal communication, 19 January 2015), whereas the eggs and larvae of the prey of the harbour porpoise range from 0,85 to 70 millimetres as seen in Figure 4.
 Therefor filtration of eggs and larvae from the main prey species of the harbour porpoise is not the case.